Introducing Logpoints and auto-attach

 If you come from a browser DevTools background, you aren't used to the concept of "launching from your tool" since your browser instance is already open.
 When you open DevTools, you are simply attaching DevTools to your open browser tab.
 On the other hand, if you come from a Java background, it's quite normal to have your editor launch your Java process for you, and your editor automatically attaches its debugger to the newly launched process.

-The best way to explain the difference between launch and attach is think about launch configurations as a recipe for how to start your app in debug mode before VS Code attaches to it, while an attach config is a recipe for how to connect VS Code's debugger to an app or process that's already running.
+The best way to explain the difference between launch and attach is to think about launch configurations as a recipe for how to start your app in debug mode before VS Code attaches to it, while an attach config is a recipe for how to connect VS Code's debugger to an app or process that's already running.

-The value of launch configurations is that they give you a way to offload some of the cognitive overhead of launching your app with the right debugging parameters by creating a configuration that's repeatable and sharable with your project and team.
+The value of launch configurations is that they give you a way to offload some of the cognitive overhead of launching your app with the right debugging parameters by creating a configuration that's repeatable and shareable with your project and team.

 However, when we talked to developers about how they were launching their applications, we saw a pattern and made one important observation: